 Use these tips to start off on the right foot.
 If you have advice of your own, feel free to leave a comment!

 How to Create a Finals Week Study Plan

 Want to keep your sanity during finals week?
 So you have 5 classes this semester with at least 3 final exams and 2 final projects or papers.
 Need to accomplish them all in 7 days?
 No problem.
-There’s a process for you can use to deal with this situation that seems to always sneak up on us every semester.
-Here’s a suggested step by step process:
+There’s a process you can use to deal with this situation that seems to always sneak up on us every semester.
+Here’s a suggested step-by-step process: